htotoo/ESP32-Portapack/README.md

   - Remote controller from a phone.
   - File exchange with phone.
   - Share sensor data with the phone too, for more advanced usage.
-  - May not fit in the firmware, so it's not determined yet.
+  - ** May not fit in the firmware, so it's not determined yet. **

 - **IR blaster**
-  - To add IR remote functions to PP. May be available only for H4 + I2C
+  - To add IR remote functions to PP. May be available only for H4 + I2C (or modded H2).
+Now only experimental RX.

 - **LoRa**
-  - Some kind of LoRa support, needs to determinde function (based on availeable FW space, and computing power).
-Not soon!
+  - Meshtastic support. (functions not yet decided for it)

 ### Standalone apps
 If you connect this module to H4 via I2c, the module will supply additional apps for H4.
 Check the list in the [Wiki](https://github.com/htotoo/ESP32-Portapack/wiki/I2C-apps-for-H4)